danimator1/version_control/README.md

 **Project Overview:**

-You will build a full-stack web application that provides a dashboard for users to interact with, which supports both real-time data streaming and a continuous integration/continuous deployment (CI/CD) pipeline.
+I will build a full-stack web application that provides a dashboard for users to interact with, which supports both real-time data streaming and a continuous integration/continuous deployment (CI/CD) pipeline.
 This app will also include secure APIs, logging, and monitoring using AWS services.
-You'll use modern DevOps practices like Jenkins for automation, GitHub for version control, and implement secure coding practices.
+I will use modern DevOps practices like Jenkins for automation, GitHub for version control, and implement secure coding practices.